 Act with urgency because people think they have a lot of time when they really don’t.

 Finding the right balance of urgency and patience will help put you on the road to financial freedom.

 Related Article: Are You Programmed to Be Broke?

 As Financial Literacy Month approaches, make a commitment to get your financial house in order.
 Making small changes in your lifestyle and spending habits, while looking for new ways to earn more money will change your life.

-Patrick Bet-David is an entrepreneur, author and self-made success who emigrated from war-torn Iran to the U.S. and has made financial literacy his personal crusade.
+Patrick Bet-David is an entrepreneur, author, and self-made success who emigrated from war-torn Iran to the U.S. and has made financial literacy his personal crusade.
 He came to America with nothing and built a financial services marketing empire, the PHP Agency.
-He is author of The Next Perfect Storm and Doing The Impossible.
+He is the author of The Next Perfect Storm and Doing The Impossible.